CLASSES

 13 West 17th Street, New York, NY 10011

 For actors looking to deepen their work with psychological characterization, conscious and unconscious motivation in relationships, and the link between personality and behavior on stage.
-This 4-week class taught by a psychologist will use scenes from Ingmar Bergman films as a tool to analyze and practice performance.
+This 4-week class taught by a clinical psychologist will use scenes from Ingmar Bergman films as a tool to analyze and practice performance.
 Students can expect to work on scenes from both popular and rare Bergman texts and films.

 ——————